 - A Google Account or Cloud Identity account

 - A Google Workspace or Cloud Identity super administrator account

 - A server to run GCDS with one of the following operating systems:

 - At least 5 GB of disk space for log files and data.
-If you are running with the DEBUG or INFO level of logging, you may need more free space than this for additional log data.
+If you’re running with the DEBUG or INFO level of logging, you might need more free space for additional logging data.

 - Network access to your LDAP server.
 You don't need to run GCDS on your LDAP server.

 - Read permissions in LDAP server for the organizational units that you want to sync.